-Award of Stock Appreciation Rights.
+- (a) Award of Stock Appreciation Rights.
 The Administrator may grant Stock Appreciation Rights under the Plan.
-A Stock Appreciation Right is an Award entitling the recipient to receive shares of Stock having a value equal to the excess of the Fair Market Value of a share of Stock on the date of exercise over the exercise price of the Stock Appreciation Right multiplied by the number of shares of Stock with respect to which the Stock Appreciation Right shall have been exercised.

-Exercise Price of Stock Appreciation Rights.
-The exercise price of a Stock Appreciation Right shall not be less than 100 percent of the Fair Market Value of the Stock on the date of grant.

-Grant and Exercise of Stock Appreciation Rights.
-Stock Appreciation Rights may be granted by the Administrator independently of any Stock Option granted pursuant to Section 5 of the Plan.

-Terms and Conditions of Stock Appreciation Rights.
+A Stock Appreciation Right is an Award entitling the recipient to receive shares of Stock (or cash, to the extent explicitly provided for in the applicable Award Certificate) having a value equal to the excess of the Fair Market Value of a share of Stock on the date of exercise over the exercise price of the Stock Appreciation Right multiplied by the number of shares of Stock with respect to which the Stock Appreciation Right shall have been exercised. - (b) Exercise Price of Stock Appreciation Rights.
+The exercise price of a Stock Appreciation Right shall not be less than 100 percent of the Fair Market Value of the Stock on the date of grant. - (c) Grant and Exercise of Stock Appreciation Rights.
+Stock Appreciation Rights may be granted by the Administrator independently of any Stock Option granted pursuant to Section 5 of the Plan. - (d) Terms and Conditions of Stock Appreciation Rights.
 Stock Appreciation Rights shall be subject to such terms and conditions as shall be determined on the date of grant by the Administrator.
 The term of a Stock Appreciation Right may not exceed ten years.
 The terms and conditions of each such Award shall be determined by the Administrator, and such terms and conditions may differ among individual Awards and grantees.